AdobeDocs/campaign-classic.en/help/message-center/using/creating-a-shared-connection.md

 >[!NOTE]
 >
 >When execution instances are used by several control instances, data can be divided by folder and by operator.
-For more on this, refer to [Use several control instances](#using-several-control-instances).
+For more on this, refer to [Using several control instances](#using-several-control-instances).

 To create an execution instance type external account, apply the following steps: